-The concepts we will explore are hip hinge, hip/torso separation and maintaining spine angle.
-Specifically, we will discuss the how and why behind proper execution of these moves.
+The concepts we will explore are hip hinge in the baseball swing, hip shoulder separation, and maintaining spine angle.
+Specifically, we will discuss the how and why behind the proper execution of these moves.
 The goal is to educate the hitter on these concepts in order to help them train more deliberately and make adjustments at a faster rate.
-An external focus is key in performance, but if you don’t know what matters when you are swinging a bat and rotating, assessing yourself in real time becomes difficult, and quality focus when it comes time for performance is fleeting.
+An external focus is key in performance, but if you don’t know what matters when you are swinging a bat and rotating, assessing yourself in real-time becomes difficult, and quality focus when it comes time for performance is fleeting.

-The hip hinge is the same pattern found in a quality squat, deadlift, RDL and countless other exercises.
+The hip hinge in the baseball swing is the same pattern found in a quality squat, deadlift, RDL, and countless other exercises.
 The most efficient way to execute a proper hinge is to sit back into your glutes and hamstrings and literally create a hinge separating your upper body from lower body.
 In a correct hinge, the pelvis is rotating rather than hinging at the lumbar spine.
 In other words, the glutes and hamstrings (posterior chain) are doing the work rather than the spinal erector muscles.

 *This gif represents the first move of a squat.
-In one rep, the knees track over the toes and the movement is initiated from anterior chain muscles such as the quads.
-In the other rep, we see a well-executed hinge, as movement is initiated from the pelvis and posterior chain muscles such as the hamstrings and glute maximus.
+In one rep, the knees track over the toes and the movement begins from anterior chain muscles such as the quads.
+In the other rep, we see a well-executed hinge, as the movement begins from the pelvis and posterior chain muscles such as the hamstrings and glute maximus.

 *These images represent the basic anatomy of the pelvis.
 To the left is the anterior (front) and to the right is the posterior (back) view of the area.